Accession of the United Kingdom to the European Communities: Origin

 The Agreement of Association established a Standing Council of Association which was intended to provide 'a means for the continuous exchange of information and for consultation in regard to matters of common interest concerning coal and steel' (Article 6).
 The first meeting took place on 17 November 1955 in Luxembourg.
 At the second meeting on 22 March 1956 in London, the High Authority and the British Government agreed to open tariff negotiations.
 That year the British government also made a counter-proposal to the Treaty of Rome negotiations, advocating the creation of a larger but less integrated free-trade area encompassing all members of the Organisation for European Economic Co-operation (now the OECD): this would have established a European trade bloc but would not have introduced a common external tariff, which would have allowed the UK to maintain an Imperial Preference policy.
 However, this effort was not successful.
 Subsequently, political opinion in Britain shifted towards greater engagement with the European Communities.

+There were potential economic benefits for Britain joining the EEC in respect of earnings.
+Following the establishment of the EEC in 1958, Britain had fallen behind EEC member states in terms of earnings.
+While in 1958 Britons earned on average 50% more than those in Italy and as much as workers in the Netherlands, West Germany, and France, this situation changed by 1969, with average earnings in Italy having caught up with Britain while in the other Common Market countries average earnings were between 25% and 50% higher than in Britain.